Kong/docs.konghq.com/app/gateway-oss/2.4.x/proxy.md

 semantics of the request URI:

 1. Percent-encoded triplets are converted to uppercase.
 For example: `/foo%3a` becomes `/foo%3A`.
-2. Percent-encoded triplets of unreserved characters will be decoded. e.g. `/fo%6F` will become `/foo`.
+2. Percent-encoded triplets of unreserved characters are decoded.
+For example: `/fo%6F` becomes `/foo`.
 3. Dot-segments are removed as necessary. e.g. `/foo/./bar/../baz` will become `/foo/baz`.
 4. Duplicate slashes are merged. e.e. `/foo//bar` will become `/foo/bar`.